The Science of Muscle Growth (2026 Edition)

 4. Muscle Retention During Fat Loss

-Muscle retention during caloric deficits requires:
+Muscle retention during a deficit usually requires:

-Heavy resistance training
+- continued resistance training

-Controlled cardio volume
+- controlled cardio volume

-4.1 Evidence Table: Protein in Energy Deficit
+4.1 Evidence Table: Protein During an Energy Deficit

-| Body Fat Level | Recommended Protein |
+| Body Fat Level | Suggested Protein Range |

 |---|---|